AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

   * **Referred frame** - a Frame on which the current frame depends.

   * **Decode Target Information (DTI)** - describes the relationship of a frame to a Decode target.
-The DTI indicates four distinct relationships: ‘not present, ‘discardable’, ‘switch indication’, and ‘required’.
+The DTI indicates four distinct relationships: 'not present, 'discardable', 'switch indication', and 'required'.

   * **Discardable** - is an indication for a frame, associated with a given Decode target, that it will not be a Referred frame for any frame belonging